dbs-leipzig/gradoop/README.md

 ## Gradoop: Distributed Graph Analytics on Hadoop

-[Gradoop](http://www.gradoop.com) is an open source (ALv2) research framework for scalable graph analytics built on top of [Apache Flink&trade;](http://flink.apache.org/).
+[Gradoop](http://www.gradoop.com) is an open source (ALv2) research framework for scalable graph analytics built on top of [Apache Flink](http://flink.apache.org/).
 It offers a graph data model which extends the widespread [property graph model](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model) by the concept of logical graphs and further provides operators that can be applied on single logical graphs and collections of logical graphs.
 The combination of these operators allows the flexible, declarative definition of graph analytical workflows.
-Gradoop can be easily integrated in a workflow which already uses Flink&trade; operators and Flink&trade; libraries (i.e. Gelly, ML and Table).
+Gradoop can be easily integrated in a workflow which already uses Flink&reg; operators and Flink&reg; libraries (i.e. Gelly, ML and Table).

 Gradoop is **work in progress** which means APIs may change.
 It is currently used as a proof of concept implementation and far from production ready.

+The project's documentation can be found in our [Wiki](https://github.com/dbs-leipzig/gradoop/wiki).
+The Wiki also contains a [tutorial](https://github.com/dbs-leipzig/gradoop/wiki/Getting-started) to help getting started using Gradoop.

 ##### Further Information (articles and talks)